ARKit: Augmented Reality for More Than Gaming

 Apple has a lot of kits.
 Not model airplanes, but software frameworks with which developers can create apps more easily.
 You’ve heard of HomeKit, which developers use to create home automation apps, and we’ve previously mentioned ResearchKit, which helps programmers write medical research apps.
-But those two are just the tip of the iceberg — Apple has ClockKit, CloudKit, GameplayKit, HomeKit, MapKit, PhotoKit, and ReplayKit, to name just a few, and the company announces more at every WWDC.
+But those two are just the tip of the iceberg — Apple has ClockKit, CloudKit, GameplayKit, MapKit, PhotoKit, and ReplayKit, to name just a few, and the company announces more at every WWDC.

 We seldom mention these frameworks because they’re usually of interest only to developers.
-But I think Apple’s upcoming ARKit is going to be a big deal for everyone once apps that incorporate it start appearing in iOS 11 (see “iOS 11 Gets Smarter in Small Ways,” 5 June 2017).
+But Apple’s upcoming ARKit is going to be a big deal for everyone once apps that incorporate it start appearing in iOS 11 (see “iOS 11 Gets Smarter in Small Ways,” 5 June 2017).
 And I’m willing to bet that we see a flood of them on day one.

 The AR in ARKit stands for Augmented Reality.
 In contrast to virtual reality, which aims to encase you in a virtual world, augmented reality blends the real and virtual worlds by overlaying digitally generated images on live video.
 The most famous example of AR is the smash-hit Pokémon Go app, which I wrote about a year ago in “What the Heck Is Pokémon Go?”
 (17 July 2016).